aemelius/simple-flask-1/README.md

 ## Database notes

-The app requires a existing instance of PostGREs, which the tables defined as per models.py.
+The app requires an existing instance of PostGREs, with the tables defined as per models.py.
 The tables can be created, for example, using the Flask shell:

     $ flask shell